 Our nearest village doesn't have many places to eat but it does have a pizza van that visits once a week.
 This van has a wood fired oven and produces the most delicious take away pizzas!

 Like many places, spring in our little corner of Normandie is gloriously yellow.
-There are the usual daffodils, but also broom, buttercups, cowslips, and primroses to name but a few other yellow examples. (the photo is of the broom in our garden)
+There are the usual daffodils, but also forsythia (see above), buttercups, cowslips, and primroses to name but a few other yellow examples.

 It's also around this time of year that we start to get these little guys in our garden again.
 It's brilliant to watch them, but later in the year I'm not so keen as they strip my roses of all their flowers.